 Blueberry Compote, warm, tasty goodness.
 Serve it on pancakes, waffles, French toast, everything.

 Hi there.
 Don here at Recipe Idea Shop, giving you my Blueberry Compote recipe.
-Today is “Fruit Compote Day,” so I’m reposting this recipe for you.
+In the U.S., March 1 is “Fruit Compote Day,” so I’m reposting this recipe for you.
 This is my favorite fruit compote.

 Buy Blueberries in Season